February 21, 2010

 The local GreatBooks group recently discussed an essay called “The Politics of God,” by Mark Lilla.
 The essay appeared in the New York Times in August ’07, and is taken from Lilla’s book, The Stillborn God: Religion, Politics, and the Modern West.1 The fact that Lilla’s book was excerpted in the New York Times suggests that he’s a prominent writer.
 He’s now a professor at Columbia, and according to Wikipedia, he “lectures widely.”
 One might call him a public intellectual.

 Lilla’s specialty is intellectual history; the essay that I read, “The Politics of God,” discusses Hobbes, Rousseau, Kant, and others.
-Lilla seems to have been influenced by the intellectual historian Isaiah Berlin; Lilla wrote a book called The Legacy of Isaiah Berlin.
+Lilla seems to have been influenced by the intellectual historian Isaiah Berlin; Lilla was one of the editors of a book called The Legacy of Isaiah Berlin.
 Lilla also seems to have been influenced by Leo Strauss; Lilla studied with the Harvard Straussian, Harvey Mansfield.
 Lilla calls himself a liberal.
 One might describe Lilla as “a Straussian with a twist,” rather than a “pure Straussian,” partly because he’s a liberal (Straussians are generally conservative), and partly because of his interest in Isaiah Berlin and intellectual history (Straussians prefer to deal with eternal truths, and distance themselves from intellectual history).

 Lilla has several traits that are typical of the Straussian School: